steelbrain/pundle/packages/fs/README.md

 ## Usage

-You shouldn't depend on this module directly, it's for `pundle` only.
+This module is meant for internal Pundle use.
+You shouldn't use it directly.

 ## License